 Steam stations have a separate tank with an iron that sits on top.
 They rely on large volumes of steam to smooth creases, rather than heat.
 More steam means faster ironing, which makes a steam station a good choice for bigger families – especially those who do a lot of ironing at once.

-Should not be used over a precious floor, as the bottom of the board
+- Should not be used over a precious floor, as the bottom of the board may drip.

 Features to look for